MrDanielHarka/note-app/project/documentation.md

 ## What is this? <a id="what-is-this"></a>

-Here are some basic, TLDR information about the project.
+Here is some basic, TLDR information about the project.

 Random labels: Rest API, CRUD app, HTTP, JavaScript, RypeScript, Angular, requests, promises, observable, responsive, Cypress